jackhwl/Aspnet-Core-6/Core6-WebAPI-DeepDive/Readme.md

 * Demo: Improving Resource Representation Selection with an ActionConstraint
 ## Section 12: Getting Started with Caching Resources
 * Demo: Adding Cache Headers to the Response
+* Demo: Adding a Cache Store with the ResponseCaching Middleware